nimeshdeuja/simple-ui-components/README.md

 # simple-ui-react

-Simple ui components for all reacte basic components like Autocomplete, Button, Dailog and Form all in one package.
+Simple ui components for all react basic components like Autocomplete, Button, Dialog and Form all in one package.

 ## Install